San Antonio River Walk San Antonio Tx

 Where to Eat

-Paloma Blanca on McCullough Avenue, about 1.5 km from the River Walk, is better Mexican food than anything on the tourist strip.
+Paloma Blanca on McCullough Avenue, 1.5 km from the River Walk, is better Mexican food than anything on the tourist strip.
 Interior Mexican cooking, not Tex-Mex: mole negro, chile relleno, good carnitas.
 Mains $15-24.

-For barbecue, which Texas requires: 2M Smokehouse on S. W.W.
-White Road (far southeast of downtown, Uber required) is frequently listed as the best in San Antonio.
-Brisket and beef ribs smoked over post oak.
-Open Thursday to Sunday, sell out by midday.
+For barbecue: 2M Smokehouse on S.W.W.
+White Road in far southeast San Antonio is frequently listed as the city’s best.
+Brisket and beef ribs over post oak, open Thursday to Sunday, sold out by midday.
+An Uber is required from downtown, and the trip is worth making.

 Where to Stay

-Hotel Emma at the Pearl is the most design-conscious option in the city, a converted pump house with original industrial fixtures and a serious restaurant.
+The St Anthony on Travis Street is a 1909 Beaux-Arts hotel renovated in 2015, two blocks from the River Walk.
+Hotel Emma at the Pearl is the most design-conscious option in the city, a converted pump house with original industrial fixtures and a restaurant that matches its surroundings.
 From $350.
-If you’re staying at the Pearl and exploring the Museum Reach on foot, this makes sense.
+If you’re focusing on the Museum Reach and Pearl, this makes practical sense.

 Getting There

-San Antonio International Airport is 13 km north of downtown.
-Uber or Lyft to the River Walk costs approximately $20-25.
-The VIA Metropolitan Transit Bus 5 connects the airport to downtown for $1.30 but takes 45-50 minutes.
+San Antonio International Airport is 13 km north of downtown; Uber or Lyft to the River Walk costs approximately $20-25.
+San Antonio is 80 km from Austin (90 minutes by car) and easily combined as a two-city Texas trip.